Philippine cobra is a highly venomous species of spitting cobra.

 Philippine Cobra Facts

-The Philippine cobra, which is also known as the northern Philippine cobra or the spitting Philippine cobra, is exclusively found in the Philippine islands.
+The Philippine cobra, also known as the northern Philippine cobra or the spitting Philippine cobra, is exclusively found in the Philippine islands.

 5 Amazing Philippine Cobra Facts